IMRCLab/pololu-rs/docs/build.md

 - **Module Interface**: All robot configurations expose the same public interface for seamless switching
 - **Testing**: Use default configuration (`./run`) for rapid development and testing
 - **Production**: Use specific robot features (`./run zumo` or `./run 3pi`) for deployment
 - **Version Conflict**: The newest version `1.89.0` of `rustc` is released on 4th Aug 2025.
-However, the flashing with `elf2uf2-rs -d` might suffers some temporary issues.
+However, the flashing with `elf2uf2-rs -d` might suffer some temporary issues.
 For example, an error `unregonized ABI` occurs because of the generated elf header doesn't match the requirements of the elf2uf2 runner.
 (The generated 8th bit of the header is `03`, which indicates that the OS/ABI type is `UNIX - GNU`, but actually should be `00`, which indicates `UNIX - System V`).
 There are 2 ways to solve this issue:

     - If you really need the newest rustc, then each time after you build the project you should enter you target folder and do: